Ayus-gupta/ArtistryHub/README.md

 # ayush-G
-I am Data Analyzer, Master in Skilled from IIT Madra
+I am a Data Analyzer, Master's in Skilled from IIT Madras Roll no - 22f3000144